News

 Why I wanted to become an active listener.

-In the U.K. I spent 15 years nursing children with cancer ;6 years on a bone marrow transplant unit, 7 as a paediatric oncology nurse practitioner.
-During this time, I noted that lots of parents said it was in difficult times that you learn who your friends are.
-Friends offer to help but are then “unavailable” on the days / the times that help was asked for.
+In the UK, I spent 15 years nursing children with cancer—six years on a bone marrow transplant unit and seven as a pediatric oncology nurse practitioner.
+During this time, I often heard parents say that difficult times reveal who their true friends are.
+While many friends offered to help, they were often unavailable when support was actually needed.

-Parents wanted someone to pick up some shopping/ do some ironing or cleaning, allowing them to spend time with their sick child or even do fun things with siblings but often it was just to have someone to talk to, that would just listen.
+Parents needed someone to pick up groceries, do some ironing or cleaning, or simply give them time to be with their sick child or enjoy moments with their other children.
+More often than not, they just needed someone to talk to—someone who would truly listen.

 Who can volunteer to be an active listener?